Concordium/concordium-wallet-proxy/README.md

 * `GET /v0/CIS2TokenBalance/{index}/{subindex}/{account address}`: get the balance of tokens on given contract address for a given account address.
 * `GET /v1/CIS2TokenMetadata/{index}/{subindex}`: get the metadata of tokens on given contract address, ignoring failing requests.
 * `GET /v1/CIS2TokenBalance/{index}/{subindex}/{account address}`: get the balance of tokens on given contract address for a given account address, ignoring failing requests.
-* `GET /v0/plt/tokens`: get the list of all plt tokens.
+* `GET /v0/plt/tokens`: get the list of all plt token infos.
-* `GET /v0/plt/tokenInfoRaw/{tokenId}`: get info about a given plt token and its raw module state (CBOR encoded).
 * `GET /v0/plt/tokenInfo/{tokenId}`: get info about a given plt token and its module state (with metadata url).

 ### Errors